| Title: | MCMC Estimation of Bayesian Vectorautoregressions |

 containing the simulations from the predictive density (if

-vector of length length(ahead)
+LPL vector of length length(ahead) containing the

 log-predictive-likelihoods (taking into account the joint distribution of

-all variables) (if LPL=TRUE
+all variables) (if LPL=TRUE).

-matrix of dimension c(length(ahead), ncol(object$Yraw)
+LPL_univariate matrix of dimension c(length(ahead), ncol(object$Yraw)

 containing the marginalized univariate log-predictive-likelihoods of each